Skip to main content

 performance of several services such as AR-VR or Distributed AI

-can be implemented as a pipeline of pre-processing, encoding/decoding
+be implemented as a sequential pipeline of subtasks, including a

 2. Terminology used in this draft